Covee-codes/Covee-codes/README.md

-- 👋 Hi, I’m @Covee-codes
+- 👋 Hi, I’m Covenant Draxler
-- 👀 I’m interested in software development
-- 🌱 A junior web and app developer
+- 👀 I develop websites & softwares
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on webdev projects
 - 📫 How to reach me ...

 <!---